StardustCollective/HCloud/README.md

      Your server details are auto-populated after server creation.
 But there are some details you will still need to input.
    - **Select Network:**
-     Choose what network you need to setup for. mainnet, integrationnet, testnet, (other options will be added in the future).
+     Choose what network you need to setup for. mainnet, integrationnet, testnet, dor-metagraph-mainnet, (other options will be added in the future).
    - **Node Username:**
      Defaults to `nodeadmin` (change if needed, but make sure you document it).
    - **nodectl Version:**